Yash-hon/bioinfopro/README.md

 # bioinfopro
-This is my git first repository
+This is my git first repository.
 Author - Yash Hon